Perhaps August is not the best month to visit our Nation’s Capitol, if only for the melting factor.

 Leaving the Woodrow Wilson House, we followed the docent’s directions and used the Spanish Steps to return to Massachusetts Avenue.
 These steps are a mini replica of the much more elaborate Spanish Steps in Rome.

-This part of town includes Embassy Row.
+Massachusetts Avenue, NW includes the part of town known as Embassy Row.
 While there were lots of diplomatic cars around, we didn’t see a single soul going or coming from one of these lovely buildings.
 Did they desert the August heat?
 We walked along trying to guess the flags or read some of the door plates, which were quite small.
 I was taken with the sculpture in front of the Croatian Embassy of St Jerome the Priest.
 He was the first to translate the Bible from Hebrew and Greek to Latin.

 A short weekend in DC always leaves me wanting to turn right around and go back again.
 The Washington National Cathedral and the Basilica of the National Shrine of the Immaculate Conception both beckon.

 Have you been to D.C.?
 What’s your favorite experience?